• Skip to primary navigation

 Instructions

-• In a saucepan over medium-high heat, boil the brown sugar and 1 cup of water for 12 to 15 minutes, until slightly thickened.
+• Over medium-high heat, boil brown sugar and 1 cup of water for 12 to 15 minutes until slightly thickened.
+Stir to dissolve the sugar.

-• Drain and rinse under cold water to remove residual starch.
+• Drain and rinse under cold water to remove the residual starch.

-• Add in about 2 tablespoons of brown sugar syrup to prevent them from clumping together.
+• Add about 2 tablespoons of brown sugar syrup to prevent them from clumping together.
+Set it aside.

 • Drain any excess water from the tofu.
 Warm in a steamer or in a microwave for about a minute, if desired.

-• Scoop out thin slices and portion into cups or bowls.
+• Scoop out thin slices and portion them into cups or bowls.

-• Add the sago and pour the brown sugar syrup over it.
+• Add some sago pearls and brown sugar syrup.
+Mix and enjoy.

 Notes